arjenv/omnikstats/README.md

 Further, pvoutput only registers every 10 minutes so edit cronjob with: (enter sudo crontab -e)

-*/10 6-23 * * * cd <path to omnikstats> && /<path to omnikstats>/omnikstats
+*/10 6-22 * * * cd &ltpath to omnikstats> && /&ltpath to omnikstats>/omnikstats

 ## REMARKS

 * If no key and/or systemID is provided the program will still run (with an error from PVoutput)
 * This program might not work for all Omnik inverters.
 Contact me for possible solutions.
 * If you have more than 1 string in your solar system, it will get the statistics and -if desired- will log this to CSV.
-However, only the first string will be uploaded to PVoutput.org
+However, only the first string will be uploaded to PVoutput.org (for now)